-- Attend all scheduled mentor trainings. - Devote time before school, after school, or during free time within the school day to meet with the novice teacher. - Meet weekly to discuss the new teacher's questions, needs, and experiences, except during district-mandated assessment weeks and approved school closings. - Observe and be observed by the novice teacher within either the teacher's classroom and/or a third teacher's classroom in order to model effective teaching techniques (this may include demonstration lessons). - Visit the novice teacher's classroom for the purpose of non-evaluative observation and the provision of feedback, coaching, and support. - Be accessible for informal support, consultation, and orientation of the novice teacher about district and school policies, procedures, and expectations. - Keep a weekly log of times and dates of all contacts with the novice teacher using the district form.
-The mentor and novice teacher must sign each entry.
-The completed signed log must be submitted to the Provisional Teacher's School ScIP and the Executive Director of Human Resources no later than the 3rd working day of each month.
-The final log must be submitted to Ms. Jones Dismuke, Executive Director of Human Resources before payment of the mentor fee will be authorized.
+- Attend all scheduled mentor training sessions - Devote time before, after, or during free time within the school day to meet with the novice teacher. - Meet weekly to discuss the new teacher's questions, needs and experiences, except during district-mandated assessment weeks and approved school closings. - Observe and be observed by the novice teacher within either the teacher's classroom and/or a third teacher's classroom to model effective teaching techniques (this may include demonstration lessons). - Visit the novice teacher's classroom for non-evaluative observation and